-When you fall behind on your mortgage payments on your Renton home, it can feel like you’re drowning in debt.
+When you fall behind on your mortgage payments on your Kent home, it can feel like you’re drowning in debt.

 Even if you’re able to make your monthly payment, catching up on a past due balance can be an overwhelming challenge.

-There are a few options that can help you to avoid foreclosure in Renton and maybe even keep your house, even if you’re seriously behind in payments.
-Lots of properties in Renton have been lost to foreclosure, but there are many ways to avoid it.
+There are a few options that can help you to avoid foreclosure in Kent and maybe even keep your house, even if you’re seriously behind in payments.
+Lots of properties in Kent have been lost to foreclosure, but there are many ways to avoid it.

-Help, I’m Behind in My Mortgage Payments in Renton!
+Help, I’m Behind in My Mortgage Payments in Kent!
 5 Things You Can Do To Help Your Situation

 This is usually the tool of last resort.
 If you’re being crushed by lots of debt, bankruptcy can be a good way to negotiate with lots of lenders at once.
 It’s a lot of work, and it won’t help you avoid your mortgage.
 Different lenders will treat your circumstances in unique ways.
 You’d benefit from serious professional help – the best you can afford.